-The algonquian medicine woman in the moon – Josephine Wall
+The algonquin medicine woman in the moon – Josephine Wall

 In the beginning was the myth.